Self-publishing a book is easy for new authors now, but this simplicity can lead to problems.

 A lot of writers use Grammarly, which is a fantastic tool for online writing.

-But ProWritingAid is a much better choice for authors because it gives you a more in-depth analysis of your writing.
+However, ProWritingAid is a much better choice for authors because it provides a more in-depth analysis of their writing.

 There are more detailed reports that cover over twenty aspects of your writing.
 It shows you where you are doing well and where you can improve.